Kelcy Warren: Career

 He started his career working for the Lone Star Gas Company.
 From 1981 to 1992, he worked for Endevco.
 He served as executive vice-president Cornerstone Natural Gas from 1989 to 1990, and as president and CEO from 1993 to 1996.
 He has been the co-chairman and co-CEO of Energy Transfer Partners since 2007.
 He also serves as member of the management council of ETP Enogex Partners LLC, co-CEO of ETC OLP, co-CEO and co-chairman of La Grange Energy and of US Propane LLC.
 He is a former co-chairman of Le Gp, OEC Compression.

 From 1996 to 2000, he sat on the board of directors of Crosstex Energy.
 He serves on the advisory board of his alma mater, the University of Texas at Arlington.

 In 2007, he bought the bankrupt Lajitas Resorts in Lajitas, Texas, as a real estate investment.

 Warren purchased the Roatan Electric Company (RECO) in 2008, where he serves as president and chairman of the board.
 RECO invested $7 million on a wind farm that was scheduled for completion in 2017.

 Warren is chief executive officer and chairman of Energy Transfer Partners.
 Warren also serves as chairman of the general partner of Energy Transfer Equity.
 Prior to the combination of the operations of ETP and Heritage Propane in 2004, Warren co-founded the entities that acquired and operated the midstream natural gas pipelines that were contributed in the merger.
 From 1996 to 2000, Warren served as a director of Crosstex Energy, Inc. and from 1993 to 1996, he served as president, chief operating officer and a director of Cornerstone Natural Gas, Inc. Warren has more than 25 years of business experience in the energy industry.

 In 2015, Governor Greg Abbott of Texas appointed Warren to the Texas Parks and Wildlife Commission.

+In 2020, Warren received a COVID stimulus check as he had reported large losses previously.

 In 2022, he ranked No. 289 on the Forbes 400 list of the richest people in America, with an estimated net worth of $3.8 billion.
-Warren received a COVID stimulus check in 2020 as he had reported large losses previously.
+As of September 2024, his net worth over $7 billion.